Addthis Sharing Gadget

 In the midst of all this madness, the Eskimo chief gives Dr. Hidaka a stone with strange carvings of turtles on it.
 There is a legend of a monster named Gammera that is connected to the strange cloud forming.
 I suspect a story to sell trinkets to tourists, but the good doctor accepts it at face value.

-Gammera ShipGammera Sinks Ship
+Gammera ShipGammera Attacking the Ship

 The intrepid explorers find their radio is jammed so they can’t call their ride home.
 Tragically, it doesn’t matter as their toy boat is sunk.
 It was a nice toy boat too.
 At least the crew survived to face ridicule.
+Well, in this version that is.

-An hilarious inserted scene of two experts arguing on TV over the possible existence of the monster is the highlight of the movie.
-The actors are clearly having too much fun with their ridiculous material and the result is a grade A comedy skit.
+An inserted scene of two experts arguing on TV over the possible existence of the monster is the highlight of the movie.
+The actors are clearly having too far much fun with their ridiculous material and the result is a grade A comedy skit.
 Excellent timing and a slow build up from needling into name calling had me laughing.
 If only the rest of the movie had this attitude.

-Gammera UFOGammera Family Conference
+Gammera UFOGammera Family Intervention

 Not to worry, Toshio.
 You are about to get a bigger turtle to love!